MicrosoftDocs/sql-docs/docs/linux/sql-server-linux-containter-ha-overview.md

 Create and manage your SQL Server instances natively in Kubernetes.

-You can [deploy SQL Server to docker containers](tutorial-sql-server-ag-kubernetes.md) managed by [Kubernetes](https://kubernetes.io/).
-In Kubernetes, a container with a SQL Server instance to automatically recover in case a cluster node fails.
-For faster recovery, you can configure SQL Server Always On availability group with SQL Server instances in containers on a Kubernetes cluster.
+[Deploy SQL Server to docker containers](tutorial-sql-server-ag-kubernetes.md) managed by [Kubernetes](https://kubernetes.io/).
+In Kubernetes, a container with a SQL Server instance can automatically recover in case a cluster node fails.
+For more robust availability, configure SQL Server Always On availability group with SQL Server instances in containers on a Kubernetes cluster.
 This article compares the two solutions.

 ## Container with SQL Server instance on Kubernetes